-Senior, link running back Antwain Lyde rushed for 129 total yards and scored 3 touchdowns in a 21-16 road victory for the Trojans of Virginia State University over the Lions of Lincoln University on Saturday, nurse Oct 22 in West Grove, PA.
+Senior, running back Antwain Lyde rushed for 129 total yards and scored 3 touchdowns in a 21-16 road victory for the Trojans of Virginia State University over the Lions of Lincoln University on Saturday, Oct 22 in West Grove, PA.

 The Trojans snapped a two game road losing streak and improved their overall record to 4-4 and 3-3 in the CIAA conference with a great victory over the Lions.
 VSU held the Lions to 51 total rushing yards but allowed 316 total passing yards.
 The Trojans committed no offensive turnovers, forced a fumble on defense, and also blocked an extra point attempt.

 After an early touchdown score by Lincoln’s offense, VSU’s Antwain Lyde broke out for a season long 48 yard touchdown score to tie the ball game up at 7-7.
 Lyde led the Trojans with 31 rushes for a total of 129 yards with 3 touchdowns.

 Lincoln’s Kyle Kaski knocked in a 25 yard field goal with 4:45 remaining in the first quarter that put the Lions ahead of the Trojans 10-7.
 The second quarter began with a Lincoln offensive turnover and a defensive fumble recovery by VSU’s junior, linebacker Alandus Beggs.
 Beggs had 3.5 tackles and applied constant pressure to LU’s quarterback forcing 3 hurries.